Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 ### Interpretation

 - Clearly there is a large amount of bias within the Plynlimon catchment, next we explore a gauge that was unused in the HadUK-Grid and CEH-GEAR datasets at Carreg-Wen, Plynlimon
+- There is a negative correlation between rainfall differences and grid cell height during the high flow events (**Figure 13**).
 - There is some seperation between grid cells in Abermule and Plynlimon.

 ### Code for these figures